 In order to do this, simply look for the “W” on your device’s label.
 This will help you determine which transformer you need.
 If the device is 300 watts, then you will need to buy a transformer that is also 300 watts.

 Other companies state that the voltage transformer’s maximum power should be equal to or greater than the power rating of your appliance multiplied by two.
-By that logic, an appliance rated at 100 watts would require a transformer with a maximum power of 150 watts or greater.
-When you choose an ACUPWR power converter, you don’t have to play that game.
-Our transformers are safe for continuous use at 120% of the stated wattage, so you don’t have to buy a higher wattage than what you need.
+You don’t have to play that game with ACUPWR Tru-Watts™ products — our international power converters are safe for continuous use at 120% of their stated wattage.
+What you see is what you get, and you only have to buy what you need.

 In the U.S. and Canada (and many Caribbean islands), the voltage standard is 110–120 volts.
-If you’re traveling to another part of the world where the voltage is 220–240 volts – which is actually the norm in most countries – and you plan on taking a 120-volt appliance, you will need a step-down voltage transformer.
-A step-down transformer can convert 220–240 volts down to 110–120.
-You will need a step-down transformer if you’re traveling to any country with a power standard that is higher than what your appliances use.
+If you’re traveling to another part of the world where the voltage is 220–240 volts – which is actually the norm in most countries – and you plan on taking a 120-volt appliance, then you will need a step-down voltage converter.
+A step-down transformer can convert 220–240 volts down to 110–120 volts.
+You will need a step-down voltage transformer if you’re traveling to any country with a power standard that is higher than what your appliances use.

-Conversely, taking appliances that run on 220–110 volts to the U.S. or Canada requires a step-up voltage transformer that can convert 110–120 volts up to 220–240.
+Conversely, taking appliances that run on 220–110 volts to the U.S. or Canada requires a step-up voltage converter that can transform 110–120 volts up to 220–240 volts.
 You will need a step-up transformer if you’re traveling to any country with a power standard that is lower than what your appliances use.